Comparing topics¶

 out(cmp.head())

 The comparison_percentage column is the per-year share, and average_comparison_percentage is the same ratio computed over the whole period, which is what orders the topics in the plot.
-A year in which the reference has no records has no defined share, so compare_topics records it as a missing value rather than a misleading zero.
+A year in which the reference has no records has no defined share, so compare_topics records it as a missing value.
+A zero there would be read as a real observation.

 With the optional plot extra installed, plot_comparison draws each comparison topic as a line and returns the matplotlib Axes for any further adjustment.